tensorpack/tensorpack/examples/DoReFa-Net/README.md

 Please use [github issues](https://github.com/ppwwyyxx/tensorpack/issues) for any issues related to the code.
 Send email to the authors for other questions related to the paper.

+Note that although the model uses low bitwidth weights, activations and gradients, those numbers in this script are still represented in `tf.float32`.
+We're not releasing our run-time kernel to speed up.

 ## Citation

 If you use our models in your research, please cite: